zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Did you know THAT Conference has a flickr feed?
 There might be some pictures of you in it.
 - Do you have any favorite pictures of food or pets?
 - Is your art or cosplay posted somewhere?
+- In some cases, you might need to pay to access it, such as Photobucket, which ended free accounts recently.

 Make sure to find it.
 ---